Sea to Sea (C2C) Cycle Route - 5 Days & 4 Nights

 Itinerary

 You will be collected early this morning and transferred 2.5 hrs to Whitehaven on the west coast to begin your cycle.
 As is the tradition, dip your wheel in the Irish Sea to mark the start of your 140-mile coast to coast journey across England.
-Leave the west coast behind and pedal into the beautiful Lake District National Park, where you can enjoy taking a break at the top of one of the initial gentle climbs to take in your surroundings as England’s largest national park opens out before you.
+Leave the west coast behind and pedal into the beautiful Lake District National Park, where you will stay in the bustling market town of Keswick on the shores of Derwentwater lake.

-A steep climb out of Stanhope takes you up Crawley Side to join the Waskerley Way where you will be rewarded by beautifully remote moorland views.
-This last leg of your trip leads you through the North Pennines Geopark and countryside until reaching the River Tyne.
+Leaving Consett, the final stretch of your journey takes you through the North Pennines Geopark and scenic countryside, eventually reaching the River Tyne.
 Finally, reach the sea at Tynemouth Castle and dip your front wheel in the ocean to signal the end of your sea to sea cycling adventure.

 You will be collected from Tynemouth and transferred back to Newcastle (approximately 20 minutes) to either pick up your car or to the train station for your onward travel arrangements.